szabgab/public-mdbooks/README.md

 * The `folder` is an optional field indicating in which subfolder is the `book.toml` file.
 If it is in the root of the repo then no need for this field.
 * The `site` is the `https` URL to the generated book, if available.
 * TODO: We will need to add a `branch` field to support projects where the book is not in the default branch.
 For now just add it as a comment.
 See the one we already have in the `mdbooks.yaml` file.

+In order to generate the `md` files for our book we clone all the repositories, collect the data from them and put them in the `report` folder where we already have our `book.toml` file.

 ## RUN locally